 Is my partner’s sperm normal?

 A semen analysis can identify problems that might make fertilization through intercourse difficult or unlikely.
 But you and your partner can overcome some of these issues with procedures like intrauterine insemination (IUI) or IVF.
-See our blog posts on how sperm can be a fertility issue and treatment options to help.

 If there is a history of damage to the testicles or if your partner was born with undescended testes, he should have an evaluation by a urologist.
 While severe problems with sperm count or sperm function can compromise your chances of natural conception, most of them are easily overcome by treatment.